ChandruSu/nscript/benchmarks/README.md

 10|3308|2692|2361
 Average|3290.6(137%)|2726.3(113%)|2402.5

-## String
+## String with N=22

-Description: Repeatedly concatenates two strings a and b, N times until the length of the final string is `fib(2N + 2)`
+Description: Repeatedly concatenates two strings a and b, N times until the length of the final string is `fib(2N + 2)`.
+Results are under 1.0 second due to memory limitation in Lua.

 Tests: strings, concatenation